Runtime

 Stoobly Scaffold Runtime Options - Questions & Answers

-The --runtime option when creating a scaffold app determines whether workflows run locally on your machine (default) or in Docker containers.
+The --runtime option when creating a scaffold app determines whether workflows run locally on your machine or in Docker containers.
+By default, scaffold app create uses local runtime (no --runtime option needed).
 You can only specify one runtime option at a time: either local or docker, but not both.

 📚 Related Documentation: